 - Oops!Something went wrong.Please try again later.

-If you want to know who really controls IG Acquisition Corp.
-(NASDAQ:IGAC), then you'll have to look at the makeup of its share registry.
+Every investor in IG Acquisition Corp.
+(NASDAQ:IGAC) should be aware of the most powerful shareholder groups.
 Generally speaking, as a company grows, institutions will increase their ownership.
 Conversely, insiders often decrease their ownership over time.
-Companies that used to be publicly owned tend to have lower insider ownership.
+We also tend to see lower insider ownership in companies that were previously publicly owned.

 With a market capitalization of US$370m, IG Acquisition is a small cap stock, so it might not be well known by many institutional investors.
-Taking a look at our data on the ownership groups (below), it seems that institutional investors have bought into the company.
-Let's delve deeper into each type of owner, to discover more about IG Acquisition.
+Our analysis of the ownership of the company, below, shows that institutions are noticeable on the share registry.
+Let's take a closer look to see what the different types of shareholders can tell us about IG Acquisition.

 What Does The Institutional Ownership Tell Us About IG Acquisition?